ga4gh/data-repository-service-schemas/openapi/tags/ChecksumAddition.md

 attempt to update the value of an existing checksum or to remove a checksum.
 If a client attempts to update an existing checksum the server behaviour is implementation dependent but servers MAY simply ignore the request, or MAY return a 4XX error to the client.
 Servers MUST NOT change any existing checksums.
-If an incorrent checksum has been registered then clients should delete the existing DRS object (if supported by the server) and register a new DRS object with the correct metadata.
+If an incorrect checksum has been registered then clients should delete the existing DRS object (if supported by the server) and register a new DRS object with the correct metadata.
 This ensures that a single DRS object ID _always_ points to the same object.